tsleung/reactive-docgen/detailed-setup.md

     ```
  *   **For other operating systems**: you may have to search for platform specific instructions for setting up a virtual environment.

-This tool utilizes the `google-generativeai` library.
+This tool utilizes the `google-generativeai` and `python-dotenv` libraries.
 You can install it using `pip`:

 ```bash
 pip install google-generativeai python-dotenv